Sunday, 27 July 2025

 MCMC methods operate similarly to standard Monte Carlo methods, but with a key distinction: the simulated values X1, X2, …, XT are not independent draws.
 Instead, they are serially correlated.

-In particular, they are the realisations of T random variables X1, X2, …, XT that form a Markov Chain.
+In particular, they are the realizations of T random variables X1, X2, …, XT that form a Markov Chain.
 Each draw in the sequence depends on the previous one, which introduces correlation between samples.
 This structure allows MCMC methods to sample from complex probability distributions where independent sampling is difficult or impossible.

 a.
 Markov property